IDMNYU/IdeationPrototypingSpring2022_Bennett/classmate_discovery.md

 The goals of this assignment:

-* To gather a wide variety of information, through various means (RESEARCH, COLLECT, ABSORB... see below for directives and ideas)
+* To gather a wide variety of information, through various means (RESEARCH, COLLECT, ABSORB... see below for directives and ideas).
+See the Universal Methods of Research to broaden your research mechanisms.
+I'm looking for you to stretch and to develop your skills beyond their current limits.

 * To design a mechanism with which to present that information VISUALLY (BRAINSTORM, REMIX, DESIGN, VISUALIZE, SHAPE, FORM, CONNECT, BUILD).
 Remember to sketch ideas and concepts first in order to explore them.